catalyst-cloud/catalystcloud-docs/source/access-control.rst

 Project Moderator
 -----------------
 The “Project Moderator” role can invite other people to join your project and update their roles, but cannot change the project admin.
+The role is essentially an administrative one until a role such as "Project Member" is also assigned.

 *************
 Project Users